Stillpoint-Software/hyperbee.migrations/README.md

 migrations and will log a warning.

 Hyperbee Migrations accomplishes this by using a distributed lock at the database layer.
-The default implementation uses a timeout and an auto-renewal interval to prevent orphaned locks.
+The default implementation is based on the provider and uses a timeout and an auto-renewal interval to prevent orphaned locks.

 If you want to change this behavior you can override the default options: